-Over the last year, we have invested considerable efforts in examining alternative development and commercialization pathways for BL-7010, in addition to the celiac disease pathway, including as a food supplement, in order to potentially address the multi-billion dollar market for gluten sensitivity.
+Over the last eighteen months, we have invested considerable efforts in examining alternative development and commercialization pathways for BL-7010, in addition to the celiac disease pathway, including as a food supplement, to potentially address the multi-billion-dollar market for gluten sensitivity.
 We believe the gluten sensitivity market has a significantly shorter time to market than drug or device pathways, especially in the U.S. market, where the device pathway is not available for BL-7010.
 We are currently conducting a number of activities towards the development of BL-7010 as a food supplement, including the development of a suitable product formulation, preparation of the documents necessary for a GRAS designation submission, and preparations for a relatively small clinical trial to support the marketing efforts we may conduct regarding gluten and/or gluten sensitivity.
-We expect to complete these activities by mid-2017 in order to support partnering discussions for the food supplement market in the U.S. and other relevant territories at that time.
-We will also continue to evaluate the pathway in Europe for celiac disease and will make a decision about the timing and scope of the next efficacy study for European registration later this year.
+We expect to complete these activities by mid-2017, to support partnering discussions for the food supplement market in the U.S. and other relevant territories at that time.
+We will also continue to evaluate the pathway in Europe for celiac disease and will decide about the timing and scope of the next efficacy study for European registration by early next year.

 BL-5010 is a customized, proprietary pen-like applicator containing a novel, acidic, aqueous solution for the non-surgical removal of skin lesions.
 In December 2010, we announced positive results from a Phase 1/2 clinical trial of BL-5010.
-We have received European confirmation from BSI of the regulatory pathway classification of BL-5010 as a Class IIa medical device.
-In December 2014, we entered into an exclusive out-licensing arrangement with Omega Pharma (now a subsidiary of Perrigo Company plc) for the rights to BL-5010 for over-the-counter, or OTC, indications in the territory of Europe, Australia and additional selected countries.
+We have received European confirmation of the regulatory pathway classification of BL-5010 as a Class IIa medical device.
+In December 2014, we entered into an exclusive out-licensing arrangement with Omega Pharma, a division of Perrigo Company plc, for the rights to BL-5010 for over-the-counter, or OTC, indications in the territory of Europe, Australia and additional selected countries.
 During 2015, Omega Pharma conducted a 30-patient, open-label clinical study to evaluate the advantages of BL-5010 in one of the intended OTC indications.
 Study results indicate that BL-5010 is safe and efficacious.
-Omega Pharma has received CE Mark approval for BL-5010 and completed the initial manufacturing process automation to support the product launch.
-The commercial launch of the first OTC indication (warts/verrucas) for this product has commenced and will be gradually carried out by Omega over the next 6-9 months in a number of countries.
+In March 2016, Omega Pharma received CE Mark approval for BL-5010 as a novel OTC treatment for the non-surgical removal of warts.
+The commercial product launch of this first OTC indication (warts/verrucas) commenced in the second quarter of 2016 and it is already being sold in a number of countries in the EU.
+The launch in additional EU countries will continue to be gradually carried out by Omega Pharma over the next year, and beyond that time frame for additional territories.
+To date, we have not recorded material revenues from our collaboration with Omega Pharma, but we expect revenues to gradually increase as the first product launch expands.
+Our current estimate for peak future royalty revenues from the first indication is in the \$2-4 million per year range, and we estimate that it may take another few years to gradually ramp up to this level.